 How Does a Learning Management System (LMS) Support CBE?

-An LMS is one tool educators can use to support CBE programmes.
-It can bolster in-course actions and activities, helping educators create personalised learning paths that give learners access to materials anytime, anywhere.
+An LMS is one tool educators can use to support CBE programs.
+It can bolster in-course actions and activities, helping educators create personalized learning paths that give learners access to materials anytime, anywhere.

 2. Providing Feedback

-One of the biggest challenges with CBE programmes can be delivering individualised instruction on a school-wide scale.
+One of the biggest challenges with CBE programs can be delivering individualized instruction on a school-wide scale.
 Educational technologies including an LMS can help schools enhance and augment the work educators are doing, grow the scope of their reach, and create a cohesive shared learning environment.

-For CBE programmes to be successful, it’s crucial that all stakeholders be on the same page about what CBE looks like at the organisation.
+For CBE programs to be successful, it’s crucial that all stakeholders be on the same page about what CBE looks like at the organization.
 Consider questions such as:

-- How do the goals of a CBE programme support the organisation’s mission, vision and values?
+How do the goals of a CBE program support the organization’s mission, vision and values?

-- What personnel and technological resources does the organisation already have that can enable a transition to CBE?
+What personnel and technological resources does the organization already have that can enable a transition to CBE?
 What additional supports will it need?

 2. Create a Clear Communication Plan